What Is STS Prepaid Electricity Vending?

 3. A cryptographic signature (proving the token was generated by an authorised vending system)

-The magic happens in step three.
+Step three is where the cryptography kicks in.
 The vending system uses a secret key (known as the Key Generation Code or KGC) to encrypt the token data.
 The meter, which has been loaded with the matching decryption key, can verify that the token is authentic.
 This is a symmetric encryption system — the same key is used to generate and verify tokens, but the key itself is never transmitted with the token.

 Key Terminology